This Ain't a Scene, It's an Arms Race: Commercial performance

-It is to date Fall Out Boy's highest-charting song (albeit not their best-selling), and on the strength of 162,000 opening week downloads earned the band their first No. 1 Billboard Hot Digital Song and also a No. 1 on the now-defunct Pop 100 chart.
+It is Fall Out Boy's highest-charting song to date (albeit not their best-selling), and on the strength of 162,000 opening week downloads earned the band their first No. 1 Billboard Hot Digital Song and also a No. 1 on the now-defunct Pop 100 chart.
 It stayed atop the Digital Songs chart for four consecutive weeks, gathering over 500,000 downloads in that period.
 Internationally, it reached the top position in New Zealand and No. 2 in the UK, making it their largest hit in those countries.
 In New Zealand it peaked at No. 1, while in Australia it reached No. 4 and was certified Platinum by the Australian Recording Industry Association (ARIA).
 The song was ranked No. 40 on Rolling Stone's list of the 100 Best Songs of 2007.
 Fall Out Boy reached international fame and success in 2007, with "This Ain't a Scene, It's an Arms Race" also charting all over Europe, reaching No. 9 on Billboard's European Hot 100 chart.
 On July 22, 2013, it was eventually certified Silver by the British Phonographic Industry (BPI) for 200,000 sales.